GCrean/cod/README.md

 And a file named 'cod-all.h' will be generated.
 Then copy this file into your project.
-To build with cod-all.h, you must define COD_LINK in one (and only one) source file.
+To build with cod-all.h, you must define COD_LINK in one (and only one) source file that includes cod-all.h.
 I recommend creating a separate cod.c file with the following contents:

 ```c
 #define COD_LINK